 Sustainable financing implies predictable budget allocations (with national budgets as the main source), while maximizing the benefits for the economy and human development.

-Good governance and sufficient institutional capacity require stakeholder consultation to inform design and implementation.
-Staffing needs to be adequate, effective coordination across institutions and the accountability rules have to be clearly set in legal documents and operational manuals.
+Good governance and sufficient institutional capacity require consultation with relevant national stakeholders, including through tripartite social dialogue, to inform design and implementation.
+Staffing needs to be adequate, effective coordination across institutions and the accountability rules have to be clearly set in the legal framework and operational arrangements.

-Incentive compatibility ensures that a program is providing incentives for persons of working age to work and invest in human capital of their family members.
+Incentive compatibility ensures that a program is designed to in conjunction with employment and other economic activation programs, providing linkages with the labour market and positive incentives for persons of working age, who are able to do so, to access employment opportunities and invest in human capital (health, education, skills, etc.) of themselves and their family members.
 It also requires that administrative staff has the incentives to serve the beneficiaries.

-Responsiveness means that a program has a plan for rapid modification in the case of emergency, and its delivery can be adjusted to provide responses to shocks.
+Responsiveness means that a program has a plan for rapid modification in the case of emergency, and its delivery can be adjusted to provide responses to shocks, including through horizontal coverage expansion and vertical expansion in terms of adequacy and comprehensiveness.
 Over time, SA-CT program is helping to build resilience.

 The choice of criteria reflects the logic of implementation of a social assistance program.
 Its paramount concern is to cover those who need assistance respecting their rights and dignity, providing adequate benefits and services with maximum cost efficiency.
 Participation in the program should not have unintended consequences in terms of motivation or incentives of its participants (beneficiaries and administrators).
 Such complex array of outcomes is hard to achieve and finance sustainably, unless the program is appropriate to its economic, political and social context, with sufficient institutional capacity and governance.
 And finally, the program should be able to adjust dynamically to changing needs and respond to shocks.